spaceacer/RoboSapiens_repo/README.md

 Bot components: White metal chassis, four motors (100 rpm) along with nuts to fit, four wheels, one L298N motor driver, one breadboard (medium-sized), esp32, connecting wires (MM, MF, FF), 2 HC-SR04 ultrasonic sensors, soldering kit, wire cutter nuts and bolts (that fit metal chassis holes)
 Procedure: Assemble the bot according to the image

+The main reason we focused on modularity is due to the metal chassis.
+The members of the team were quite busy over the weekend and the week, so we could not afford to meet all the time and work on the project.
+Thus, we chose a metal chassis as it requires minimal effort to get running.
+However, the disadvantage of the metal chassis is the lack of customisability.
+This was why we did not take part in the MRT mech statement, as that required a lot of additional features to add to the chassis themselves.
+In order to counter the lack of customizability, we chose modularity.
+This allowed us to add many more features while keeping the base chassis structure unchanged.